 In The Horse and His Boy, he wounds Princess Aravis in the back because her handmaiden had helped Aravis escape her arranged marriage and was punished for it.
-Aslan intended that Aravis know the handmaiden's suffering.
+Aslan intended that Aravis know the handmaiden's suffering, even though she didn't really deserve it and had gone through enough hell already.

-In Prince Caspian it's implied he turned a group of fat boys into pigs.
+In Prince Caspian it's implied he turned a group of fat boys into pigs for no reason than that they were fat.

 Edward and the Cullens are... well, they don't eat humans.
 They let their vampire buddies eat humans, routinely show up the Muggles, use their awesome powers for pure personal gain most of the time, hunt endangered animals for fun, and screw up the lives of many a werewolf to get their way, but at least they don't eat humans.
 The first chapter of Eclipse explicitly describes the Cullens as protectors of human life, even.